 Material permitted in student mailboxes is limited to the following: U.S. mail delivered by the U.S. Postal Service, mail delivered through University Mailing Services, important personal messages processed through the Office of Residence Life and Housing, and any approved communication from the Office of Residence Life and Housing.
 U.S. Postal Regulations regarding items mailed to you must be followed.
 You may also receive packages from UPS, Fed Ex, DHL or other delivery companies.

 All overnight express packages, flowers, cakes, etc., are delivered to the front desk of your Village.
 If you receive a package, you will receive a package form in your mailbox that you should take to the front desk, or a key for a parcel box located in the mail box area of your Village.

 When moving out you should fill out a forwarding address card, which is available online on our website.
 Mail will be forwarded for 30 days, and only between semesters.
 Students terminating contracts in the middle of the semester will not have their mail forwarded, and are encouraged to change their address before leaving housing.
 After that time, it will be returned to the sender.
+The Office can only forward US Mail; other packages will be refused and returned to sender.
 It is your responsibility to complete the forwarding address form online and notify interested parties of your change of address.

 HEALTH AND SAFETY: